 There is no universal agreement on what a “perfect” tomato tastes like.
 There can be significant differences in flavor ranking based on personal preferences – level of sweetness or acid content, for example.
 Fruit texture and skin thickness can also influence “likeability”.
 However, recent research, including the use of replicated tasting panels, has helped highlight, on average, what factors enhance or detract from fruit desirability.
-Here is what we know.
+Here is what we know about the flavor in tomatoes.

 The flavor is detected on the tongue (taste) and through the nose (aroma) and is a complex interaction between multiple chemical factors.